joonasrooben/shopee_PP/index.md

 <b><u>EfficientNetB3 and fine-tuning it</u></b>

 Fine-tuning the weights had to be tried out.
 We did it twice: first time we overfitted too much and the result did not improve.
 Second time, the stopping of the training was more on point and the results were impressive.
-The training was done using the ArcFace loss and was set up as a classification task with 11 014 classes.
+The fine-tuning was done using the ArcFace loss and was set up as a classification task with 11 014 classes.

 <b><u>Results</u></b>